bensiron/UGTS.Log4NetCleaner/README.md

 This library requires log4net 2.0.8 or higher and .NET 4.5 or higher.  .NET Core/Standard libraries are not supported.

+If you have any issues with this library, would like to make requests, or submit or suggest improvements, please raise an issue or let me know.

 The SelfCleaningRollingFileAppender is a RollingFileAppender which periodically removes log files from the output log directory more than a specified number of days in age, or removes files when the total size of the log directory exceeds a threshold.
 Here is an example config section which shows how this appender can be configured:

 ```xml